suidouble/suidouble_metadata/README.md

 ```

 and don't have any issues with contract upgrades anymore.
-You'll be able to store/manage any primitive data in that metadata vector.
+You'll be able to store/manage any primitive data in that u8 vector.

 And here's the library to help you with this.